Are You Eligible for Flight Compensation?

 - €400 for a delayed flight between 1,500 km – 3,500 km

 - €250 for a delayed flight up to 1,500 km

 Read more about why flights get delayed or cancelled.

-Canada has similar regulations that came into effect in 2019, as do other countries.
+Canada has similar regulations that came into effect in two phases throughout 2019, as do other countries.
 Fill out this quiz to find out if you’re eligible for flight cancellation compensation, late flight compensation, or compensation for missing a flight because it was overbooked.